abRepo/GetData_CourseProj/CodeBook.md

 6. Create tidy data set with the average of each variable by activity/subject.
 7. Clean up project (remove unecessary objects)

-Tidy Data Set Variable List
+## Tidy Data Set Variable List

+The variable names use lower case letters and complete descriptions to abide by the tidy data set naming guidelines.
+The variables are the average value of the mean and standard deviation of accelerator and gyroscope 3-axis signals.

 - X                          : int  1 2 3 4 5 6 7 8 9 10 ...
 - subjectnum                 : int  1 1 1 1 1 1 2 2 2 2 ...
 - activity                   : Factor w/ 6 levels